libgdx/libgdx.github.io/_pages/community/jams.md

 We encourage camaraderie, teamwork, and good sportsmanship with a side of well-intentioned buffoonery.
 Nonetheless, there are some rules to be followed:

 - The game must be created with the libGDX framework.
 - The game must be created within the jam period.
+Late submissions are to be approved by admins.
 - Starter projects and templates are permitted, so long as they are not fully fledged games.
 - You can work in groups or individually.
 - Your game must be based on the selected theme.
-- Any and all copyright laws pertaining to assets used must be followed.
+- Any and all copyright laws pertaining to assets you use must be followed.

 <br/>